aaroneiche/skill-sample-nodejs-adventure-game/README.md

 * If statements: If statements can be written against inventory or progress indexes.

 ## Twinery Passage Tags
-Passages in Twinery allow for tags, and these tags can be referenced within the lambda function.
+Passages in Twinery allow for tags, and this fork uses tags to determine how the player can interact with a given passage.
+A passage can be `gettable`, `usable`, or a `place`.

 ### gettable
 `gettable` is an object you can use on something.
 Once a player has gotten an object, it's no longer gettable.
 The whole passage object is copied into the inventory.